cronical/budget_dance/docs/fcast_vba.md

 End Sub

-Function age_of(inits As String, y_year As String) As Integer 'return the age attained by GBD or VEC in a given year
+Function age_of(inits As String, y_year As String) As Integer 'return the age attained by an account owner in a given year
     Dim dob As Date, eoy As Date
     Dim diff As Double, age As Integer dob = get_val("DOB", "tbl_retir_parms", Left(inits, 1))